microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="commoncase"></a>**CommonCase** Inspired by [Codeforces Problem 59 A](https://codeforces.com/problemset/problem/59/A)

-    This is a trivial puzzle, especially if the AI realizes that it can can just copy the solution from the problem (3 instances)
+    This is a trivial puzzle, especially if the AI realizes that it can can just copy the solution from the problem (5 instances)

     ```python
     def sat(s_case: str, s="CanYouTellIfItHASmoreCAPITALS"):
+        caps = 0
+        for c in s:
+            if c != c.lower():
+                caps += 1
+        return s_case == (s.upper() if caps > len(s) // 2 else s.lower())

+    def sol(s="CanYouTellIfItHASmoreCAPITALS"):
         """
         Given a word, replace it either with an upper-case or lower-case depending on whether or not it has more
         capitals or lower-case letters.
 If it has strictly more capitals, use upper-case, otherwise, use lower-case.
         """
-        caps = 0
-        for c in s:
-            if c != c.lower():
-                caps += 1
-        return s_case == (s.upper() if caps > len(s) // 2 else s.lower())
     ```
     <details><summary>1 hand-written solution </summary>